 India has a long-standing history of metal mining and production, as the industry plays a vital role in the country’s economy.
 As a fast-developing country that aims to become a 5-trillion economy in the next few years, the Iron and Steel industry contributes 2% of GDP and its weight in the Index of Industrial Production (IIP) is 6.2%.
 Being one of the biggest contributors to India’s GDP, the mining and metal industries are fundamental to the Prime Minister’s goal of making India an Aatmanirbhar Bharat.
-Thus, the industry has seen significant growth over the years, making metal stocks an attractive investment opportunity for those interested in the Indian stock market.
+Thus, the industry has seen significant growth over the years & fluctuation in ferro alloys share prices, making metal stocks in India an attractive investment opportunity for those interested in the Indian stock market.

 In this blog, we’ll look closer at the metal stocks in India and what makes them a worthy investment.

-These companies may operate mines, smelters, refineries, or other facilities involved in the extraction and processing of metals.
-Metal stocks can provide exposure to the performance of the metal industries, and investors often use them to gain exposure to commodities without having to own and store the metal physically.
+These metal sector shares may operate mines, smelters, refineries, or other facilities involved in the extraction and processing of metals.
+The best metal stocks in India can provide exposure to the performance of the metal industries, and investors often use them to gain exposure to commodities without having to own and store the metal physically.

 What is the Nifty Metal Index?